lxmliu2002/lxmliu2002.github.io/_pages/about.md

   <ul style="margin-top: 0.5em; padding-left: 1.5em;">
     <li>Extract multi-granularity image features and combine them with a dedicated large language model to generate high-quality endoscopic imaging diagnostic reports, improving the semantic similarity of diagnostic reports by more than 20%.</li>
     <li>Based on PMC-CLIP, implement cross-modal image and text retrieval, fine-tune the model to adapt to downstream tasks, accurately match related cases, and improve retrieval accuracy by more than 30%.</li>
+    <li>Integration with the big voice model enables real-time transcription of the surgical process and automatic matching with images, helping doctors quickly select images and generate structured reports, significantly shortening writing time.
+The system can also automatically associate graphic content, build high-quality data sets, reduce manual annotation workload, and ultimately shorten the time it takes to write a diagnostic report from 5 minutes to less than 1 minute.</li>
   </ul>
 </div>